McDonaldland: Locations

-The most often occurring regions, as seen in numerous McDonaldland commercials and video games, are a forest, town, sea, outer space.
-Their exact geographic layout is unknown, but within these regions are several locales, including; Grimace Island, a Western themed area, several portals to real world McDonald's restaurants, the Moon, and Ronald's home.
+The most often occurring regions, as seen in numerous McDonaldland commercials and video games are a forest, town, sea, and outer space.
+Their exact geographic layout is unknown, but within these regions are several locales including Grimace Island, a Western-themed area, several portals to real world McDonald's restaurants, the Moon, and Ronald's home.

 History

 The namesake for McDonaldLand is the McDonald's restaurants founded by Richard and Maurice McDonald, popularized by Ray Kroc.
 Ronald McDonald was originally portrayed by Willard Scott, a former Bozo the Clown actor.
 In 1963, he and Washington, D.C. franchisee Oscar Goldstein created the initial aspects of the character.
 The initial idea to expand the McDonaldland universe was outsourced to Needham, Harper & Steers in 1970–71 at the request of McDonald's for its restaurants.
 The first commercial aired in January 1971.
 The early commercials were built on an upbeat, bubblegum-style tune and feature a narrator; many have plots that involve various villains, like the Hamburglar, Evil Grimace, and Captain Crook trying to steal a corresponding food item but are constantly foiled by Ronald.

-In 1973, Sid and Marty Krofft sued McDonald's by claiming that the entire McDonaldland premise plagiarized their television show.
+In 1973, Sid and Marty Krofft sued McDonald's, claiming that the entire McDonaldland premise plagiarized their television show H.R.
+Pufnstuf.
 In Sid & Marty Krofft Television Productions Inc. v.
-McDonald's Corp., the Kroffts also claimed that the character Mayor McCheese was an infringement on their copyrighted character "H.R.
-Pufnstuf" (a mayor himself); Pufnstuf's voice actor, Lennie Weinrib, was even involved with the McDonaldland ads, as the voice of Grimace.
-At trial, a jury found in favor of the Kroffts and McDonald's was ordered to pay $50,000.
+McDonald's Corp., the Kroffts also claimed that the character Mayor McCheese was an infringement on their copyrighted character H.R.
+Pufnstuf (a mayor himself); Pufnstuf's voice actor, Lennie Weinrib, was even involved with the McDonaldland ads, as the voice of Grimace.
+At trial, a jury found in favor of the Kroffts, and McDonald's was ordered to pay $50,000.
 The case was appealed by both parties to the United States Court of Appeals for the Ninth Circuit.
 The appeals court in a 1977 decision, reassessed damages in favor of the Kroffts to more than $1,000,000.
 As a result, McDonald's was ordered to stop producing some of the characters, or they must be modified to become legally distinct, and to stop airing commercials featuring those characters until then.

 In 1976, Remco created a line of 6 in action figures to celebrate the characters.